Talk to someone:

 Call 0300 123 3393 or text 86463.

-Dorset Mind is not a crisis service and we can’t help people who may be in serious mental health distress.
+Dorset Mind is not a crisis service and whilst we can’t help people who may be in serious mental health distress, we are able to signpost to appropriate help.